Connect with others who understand.

 • Changes in vision

-• Lhermitte sign (electric shock sensations in the back and extremities when the neck is bent)
+• Lhermitte sign (an electric shock sensations in the back or limbs when you bend your neck)

 • Headaches